-- 17.01 A Human Resources Officer or a designate will offer employment to the senior qualified candidate.
+17.01 A Human Resources Officer or a designate will offer employment to the senior qualified candidate.
 The candidate shall advise the Human Resources Officer of acceptance or decline of the transfer opportunity within twenty-four hours.
-Under extraordinary circumstances, a twenty-four hour extension shall be permitted. - 17.02 All employees (except custodians) will normally transfer to a new assignment within five (5) working days of accepting the offer.
+Under extraordinary circumstances, a twenty-four hour extension shall be permitted.

-- 17.03 Custodial employees will normally transfer to the new assignment within two (2) working days of accepting the offer. - 17.04 Employees transferring to custodial assignments from education assistant or clerical assignments will normally transfer within five (5) working days of accepting the offer. - 17.05 Time lines for the transfer of an employee from one position to another may be extended with the mutual agreement of the employee and the two supervisors.
-Employee transfers will not be delayed where the employee requests transfer within the timelines indicated in 17.02, 17.03 and 17.04 above.
+- 17.02 All employees (except custodians) will normally transfer to a new assignment within five (5) working days of accepting the offer. - 17.03 Custodial employees will normally transfer to the new assignment within two (2) working days of accepting the offer. - 17.04 Employees transferring to custodial assignments from education assistant or clerical assignments will normally transfer within five (5) working days of accepting the offer. - 17.05 Time lines for the transfer of an employee from one position to another may be extended with the mutual agreement of the employee and the two supervisors.
+Employee transfers will not be delayed where the employee requests transfer within the timelines indicated in 17.02, 17.03 and 17.04 above. - 17.06 When the employer assigns an employee to a temporary supervisory position, or any other temporary position not covered by this Agreement, they shall retain their seniority for a period of twelve months with an extension of up to eighteen months, or for the duration to cover an approved medical leave, provided they maintain their union dues.
+Any extension is by agreement between the Employee, the Board and the Union.